 DECRYPT PLAY GAME

-Appearance of the game which supposed to help victims to decrypt files (GIF):
+Appearance of the game, which supposedly allows victims to decrypt files (GIF):

 Command Prompt window displayed during encryption:

-Screenshot of a window displayed after closing a pop-up window:
+Screenshot of a window displayed after closing the pop-up window:

 Screenshot of files encrypted by Random Ransom (".RANDOM" extension):